Analyzing Riemann's hypothesis: Conclusions

-{{\bf Acknowledgements:}} We acknowledge fruitful discussions over the years with many mathematicians and physicists' colleagues about the validity and applications of the conjecture.
-We also acknowledge computational support from Mathworks and Wolfram.
+{{\bf Acknowledgements:}} \rom{We acknowledge Prof. Richard Taylor, from Stanford University, for an insightful comment on a previous version of this manuscript.} Fruitful discussions over the years with many mathematicians and physicists' colleagues about the validity and applications of the conjecture are also acknowledged.
+Finally, we also acknowledge computational support from Mathworks and Wolfram.

 {}